joryphillips/joryphillips.github.io/README.md

 This webpage is now made with Svelte and Tailwind.
 I held out on Svelte for a long time, but its runes API finally won me over.
 Svelte's tooling and DX is very much top-of-class.
 It is not perfect, but I love the obvious push for minimal boilerplate and syntax.
 It's right there in the name!

 I have a love-hate relationship with Tailwind.
-On the one hand, it has everything built in and is basically industary standard.
-On the other, well, if you have ever had a list of classes that is about 5 pages wide, you know my pain.
+On the one hand, it has everything built in and is basically industry standard.
+On the other, if you have ever had a list of classes that is about 5 pages wide, you know my pain.
 But the combo of LLMs + tree shaking make it a lot easier to deal with.
 And dark mode is an easy win.
 So Tailwind it is.

 ## History